appsquickly/typhoon/README.md

 If you proceed with the Dependency Injection pattern (and there are still a good many "flat-earthers", who believe that Objective-C somehow magically alleviates the need for common-sense.
-"Oh, I don't do DI, I use swizzling class clusters!"), there are basically two options:
+"Oh, I don't do DI, I use swizzling class clusters!"), then there are basically two options:

 * You can do dependency injection without a framework/library/container to help you.
 (It is simple after all).
 It is certainly possble that this will be adequate. ___But___, I think it helps a lot to have one.